tiansiyuan/kubeflow-docs/docs/install/ubuntu.rst

 --------------------------

 Charmed Kubeflow is essentially a collection of charms.
 Each of these charms deploys and controls one application which goes to make up Kubeflow.
 You can actually just install the components you want by individually deploying the charms and relating them to each other to build up Kubeflow.
-You may understand the bundles as a recipe for a particular deployment of Kubeflow, and can feel free to The bundles are essentially a recipe for a particular deployment of Kubeflow.
-You can feel free to edit the configurations and application relations based on this "recipe" instead of starting from scratch.
+You may understand the bundles as a recipe for a particular deployment of Kubeflow, and can feel free to edit the configurations and application relations based on this "recipe" instead of starting from scratch.
 In this way, you can get a working deployment with the minimum efforts.

 .. code-block:: shell